mountetna/monoetna/decisions/query-timur.md

 - Save a query state in the URL as URL query params, for simplicity and to not stand up a database.
 Users can bookmark queries to save them, or e-mail them to each other or to the DL team for collaboration.

 ## Consequences

+- In order to use the same UI components in Vulcan, the current components should be moved to `etna/packages/etna-js`.
+They could then be re-used in Vulcan to create a query-editing UI.
+Some progress on this can be seen in [this github branch](https://github.com/mountetna/monoetna/tree/cs/vulcan-edit-query-widget).

 ### Or Filters